Tellur Mutallimov

-Tellur Mutallimov (Tellur Uzdan oğlu Mütəllimov; born on 8 April 1995) is an Azerbaijani professional footballer who plays as a midfielder for Sabah FC in the Azerbaijan Premier League.
+Tellur Mutallimov (Tellur Uzdan oğlu Mütəllimov; born 8 April 1995) is an Azerbaijani professional footballer who plays as a midfielder for Azerbaijan Premier League club Sabah.

 Club career

 Gabala

-Mutallimov made his European debut in 2016 against Georgian FC Samtredia in the first qualification round of the 2016-17 UEFA Europa League which ended 5-1 for Gabala.
+Mutallimov made his European debut in 2016 against Georgian sode Samtredia in the first qualification round of the 2016-17 UEFA Europa League which ended in a 5–1 win for Gabala.

 Zira

-On 30 December 2017, Mutallimov signed a two-year contract with Zira FK.
+On 30 December 2017, Mutallimov signed a two-year contract with Zira.

-On 10 June 2019, Mutallimov signed a one-year extension to his Zira contract.
+On 10 June 2019, Mutallimov signed a one-year contract extension.

 Sumgayit

-On 17 July 2020, he signed one-year contract with Sumgayit FK.
+On 17 July 2020, Mutallimov signed a one-year contract with Sumgayit.

 International career

-Mutallimov made his Azerbaijan debut in 2017 against Qatar in friendly match.
+Mutallimov made his Azerbaijan debut in a friendly match against Qatar on 9 March 2017.